universalbit-dev/gekko-m4-globular-cluster/docs/commandline/tradebot.md

 ## Configuration

-First, set up Gekko for commandline usage (see [this document](./about_the_commandline.md) for details).
-After that, configure the following plugins:

 - `config.watch` - the market to trade on.
 - `candleWriter` - (optional) also store market data to disk.
 - `tradingAdvisor` - configure the strategy and candle properties.